-In each of the below-mentioned examples, there are labels associated with each of the answer options only with the purpose of labeling.
-For instance, in the first question – each of the dog breeds is assigned numbers, while in the second question – both the genders are assigned corresponding initials, solely for convenience.
+In each of the below-mentioned examples, there are labels associated with each of the answer options only for the purpose of labeling.
+For instance, in the first question, each dog breed is assigned numbers, while in the second question, both genders are assigned corresponding initials solely for convenience.

-- In the U.S. there is a huge section of people who love and own dogs.
-For a firm dealing with taking care of dogs while the owners are away, a question such as this can be useful to filter their target market: What is the most loved breed of dogs? –
+- Q1.
+In the U.S., there is a huge section of people who love and own dogs.
+For a firm dealing with taking care of dogs while the owners are away, a question such as this can be useful to filter their target market: What is the most loved breed of dogs?

 - Dalmatian – 1